Parking Lot Map | Parking FAQ's

 - Guests who are attending special events at the College are required to purchase and display a valid daily parking permit, or guests may choose to park in Lot F or the City lots and pay the meters.

-- During the construction of the Lab College Services Building, students may also use daily parking permits in the City’s LOT 30, which is located southwest of the campus property, south of the Mobil Station at the corner of Mountain Ave/Verdugo Rd.
-Daily permits may be used on campus in student lots, or in Lot 30, but may not be used in the Civic Center structure or other lots.
-Only semester parking permits are valid in all City lots.
+- During the construction of the Lab College Services Building, students may also use a valid daily parking permit in the City’s LOT 30, which is located southwest of the campus property, south of the Mobil Station at the corner of Mountain Ave/Verdugo Rd.
+Valid daily permits may be used on campus in student lots, or in Lot 30, but may not be used in the Civic Center structure or other lots.
+Only valid semester parking permits are valid in all City lots.

-Daily parking permits are available for $3.00 at the entrance to the GCC parking structure from the Pay and Display machines (there is one machine on the inside and two machines on the outside of the structure)..
+Daily parking permits are available for $3.00 at the entrance to the GCC parking structure from the Pay and Display machines (there are machines on the outside of the structure).
 The Pay and Display machines accept quarters and credit/debit cards.
 Daily permits must be displayed face-up, on the driver’s side of the vehicle’s dashboard and be clearly visible.
-The daily permits are valid for the entire day/evening and are ONLY valid in Lot B and the upper four floors of the GCC parking structure (Levels 3-6) during the week, Monday-Friday.
+The daily permits are valid for the entire day/evening listed on the permit and are ONLY valid in Lot B and the upper four floors of the GCC parking structure (Levels 3-6 in the white painted spaces) during the week, Monday-Friday.
 On weekends, the daily permits are valid in Lots B, or C. Daily permits are not valid in the City parking lots.
-Vehicles not displaying a permit properly are subject to citation.
+Vehicles not displaying a permit properly or displaying permits which have expired are subject to citation.
 Parking will be enforced seven days per week including holidays.

 Semester Parking Permits

 - You may Purchase your parking permit via ONLINE for any semester or intersession through “MY GCC”.
 Parking permits will be available to purchase via online from the first day of registration up to one week prior to the beginning of that semester or intersession.
-Permits that are purchased online will be mailed to you the next business day.
+Permits that are purchased online will be mailed to you within the next seven (7) business days.